IgniteUI/igniteui-docfx/en/components/overlay_position.md

     | new Point(0, 0) | HorizontalAlignment.Right | VerticalAlignment.Bottom | HorizontalAlignment.Left | VerticalAlignment.Bottom |
 <div class="divider"></div>

+#### Elastic
-5. **Elastic** - Positions the element like the **Connected** positioning strategy and re-sizes the element to fit inside the view port (re-calculating width and/or height) in case the element is partially out of view. [`minSize`]({environment:angularApiUrl}/interfaces/positionsettings.html#minsize) can be passed in [`positionSettings`]({environment:angularApiUrl}/interfaces/positionsettings.html) to prevent resizing if it would put the element's dimensions below a certain threshold.
+Positions the element like the **Connected** positioning strategy and re-sizes the element to fit inside the view port (re-calculating width and/or height) in case the element is partially out of view. [`minSize`]({environment:angularApiUrl}/interfaces/positionsettings.html#minsize) can be passed in [`positionSettings`]({environment:angularApiUrl}/interfaces/positionsettings.html) to prevent resizing if it would put the element's dimensions below a certain threshold.
 Defaults are:

     | target          | horizontalDirection       |  verticalDirection       | horizontalStartPoint     | verticalStartPoint       | minSize               |
     |:----------------|:--------------------------|:-------------------------|:-------------------------|:-------------------------|-----------------------|